In this article you will find:

 5. product video

 - It is worth taking advantage of the opportunities that video provides.
 It is sensational in holding the buyer's attention for longer.
 Our analysis shows that the average visit to an e-store lasts only 2 minutes and 30 seconds.
 Customers often open several pages at a time in their browser, jump between them, compare offers.
-Retailers should design their sites to make a good impression and be memorable in that short time, and the momentary visitor will return to the abandoned shopping cart with a credit card, suggests Dominik Cisoń of Shopera.
+Retailers should design their sites to make a good impression and be memorable in this short time, and the momentary visitor will return to the abandoned shopping cart with a credit card, suggests Dominik Cisoń of Shoper.